EXPLORE THE BRAIN HEALTH PROGRAM →

 One goal of the technique is to help clients develop greater insight and empathy, regulate any fear that may arise while sharing their story, and strengthen their response flexibility in moments of emotional intensity.
 This practice can also be used between friends or family members and need not be limited to a therapeutic setting.

 Kind Voice also emerged from my understanding of how to integrate shame.
-As shown in the next slide, this involves bringing together what I call the Fast System (the “Lizard Brain”) and the Slow System (the “Wizard Brain”).
+As shown in the next slide, this involves bringing together what I call the Fast System and the Slow System, represented in the Brain Health Programs by the “Lizard Brain” and “Wizard Brain” metaphors.

-This pattern can temporarily regulate the nervous system, yet it does not resolve the underlying shame driving the behavior.
+This pattern may temporarily regulate the nervous system, yet it does not resolve the underlying shame driving the behavior.

-Here are some example of the critical voice in action:
+Here are some examples of the critical voice in action:

 There is a healthier way to calm the nervous system, which I call the fuel of the Wizard Brain.